Metalasia umbelliformis

 Metalasia umbelliformis is a flowering subshrub that is part of the Asteraceae family.
 The species is endemic to the Western Cape and occurs from Pearly Beach to Brandfontein.
 Four populations are known: Brandfontein, Rietfontein, Hagelkraal and Pearly Beach.
-The plant has a range of 150 km² and is part of the fynbos.
+The plant has a range of 150 km^{2} and is part of the fynbos.
 The species is threatened by coastal development and invasive plants.